somefunAgba/ModernPIDControlSS/docs/about.md

 1. Simplified Bilinear Discretization for Integration and Differentiation

+2. Filtering: Information theory perspective of Signal processing

-2. Individual Critic Contributions Control
+3. Critic Contributions

-3. Two Degree-of-Freedom Control
+4. Two Degree-of-Freedom Control Structure

-4. Closed PID-Loop Model Following Control

 5. Automatic Anti-windup Control

-## What is Tuning
+6. Real-time Tuning: Closed PID-Loop Model Following Control

+## Closed PID-Loop Model Following Control
 **Closed PID-Loop Model Following Control** is the method used
 to tune the PID is detailed in this paper **CPLMFC**.
 For more details on the theory, see [Closed PID-Loop Model Following Control Preprint](https://arxiv.org/pdf/2006.00314).